jordanbchilds/jordanbchilds.github.io/content/posts/ipu_howTo.md

 Now, we need to define which element of the tensor is being mapped to which tile.
 We do this using the `poplar::Grpah::setTileMapping` function.
 The second element of the function is the tile index we wish to map to.
-The last thing to do is inform poplar what variable inside the codelet is being mapped to.
+The last thing to do is inform poplar which variable inside the codelet is being mapped to.
 The variable on the graph can 'connect' to a parameter in the codelet via the `poplar::Graph::connect` function.
-These steps can all seen in Listing 9, where the calculation of `tileInt` has been omitted.
+These steps can all be seen in Listing 9, where the calculation of `tileInt` has been omitted.
 Note the mapping of the vertices is included in this snippet as it is necessary that the vertex is mapped to be able to connect a variable to a parameter within it.